mightyiam/bookkeeping/tutorial.md

 // moving around.
 So, our goal in this tutorial is to teach you how to
 // keep records of money moving around using this crate.

-// The first thing you should know is that all records are stored in
+// Before we start moving money around, let's define money in this
+// context.
+Units may represent currencies.
+Or cryptocurrencies.
+Or
+// units of distance or volume...
+But if we're honest, they will usually
+// represent some money currency.
+Yet, it's not this crate's scope to
+// make such decisions.
+This crate lets you define your own money type,
+// by providing the [`Unit`][Unit] marker trait.
+In this example, our
+// `Unit` is a newtype around a static lifetime string slice that we
+// call `Currency`:
+#[derive(Ord, PartialOrd, Eq, PartialEq, Clone, Copy, Debug)]
+struct Currency(&'static str);
+impl Unit for Currency {};

+// Now that we can have units, we can also have books.
+Let's create a
-// books.
-So, here's a new book: let mut book = Book::<(), (), (), (), ()>::new(());
+// book that is generic over this unit. let mut book = Book::<(), Currency, (), (), ()>::new(());
-// "What are all of these extra types?" — you must be wondering.
+// "What are the other type arguments? — you must be wondering.
-// Let me explain.
-You know what — I won't explain that right now.
-// The important part is that we have a book.
+// Those are for metadata.
+They are explained in the next tutorial.
+// In this tutorial, they're filled with Rust's
+// [unit][std::primitive::unit] type.
+Now back to the book.
-// In that book, we can store accounts, units, transactions and moves.
+// In this book, we can store accounts, transactions and moves.
 // And doing all of that, is quite simple.
 So let's get to it.

 // Let's start by adding an account for some income channel: